Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Methodology

-\paragraph{Label Diversity Regularization} Eq.\ref{eq:clean_loss} indicates that only the clean part of the pseudo-labeled data is reserved to optimize the model, leading to inefficient utilization of the unlabeled data.
-To remedy this issue, we employ a label diversity regularization to the unlabeled data, which is designed to minimize the instance entropy for instance discrimination and maximize the global entropy for label diversification: \begin{small}
+Eq.\ref{eq:clean_loss} indicates that only the clean part of the pseudo-labeled data is reserved to optimize the model, leading to inefficient utilization of the remaining unlabeled data.
+To remedy this issue, we employ a label diversity regularization on the whole unlabeled data part $\mathcal{U}$ in each mini-batch.
+It is designed to minimize the instance entropy for instance discrimination and maximize the global entropy for label diversification, as defined by:

-\end{small}where $p_{\theta}$ denotes $K$-way prediction probability of the subnetwork parameterized with $\theta$ ($\theta$ can present $\theta_1$ or $\theta_2$ here). $\bar{p}_{\theta}$ denotes the average prediction probability of the unlabeled data in a mini-batch.
-The first term expects for prediction diversification based on class balance assumption, while the second term expects for instance discrimination following entropy minimization theory.
-Based on the aforementioned discussion, the final objective of DCG in each mini-batch is summarized as:
+where $p_{\theta}$ denotes $K$-way prediction probability of the subnetwork parameterized with $\theta$ ($\theta$ represents $\theta_1$ or $\theta_2$ here).
+The first term expects for prediction diversification based on class balance assumption, while the second term requires instance discrimination based on entropy minimization theory.
+According to the aforementioned discussion, the final objective of DCG with input mini-batch $\{\mathcal{X}, \mathcal{U}\}$ is summarized as: